Phil Washington

 Phillip A. Washington (born 1958) is an American governmental administrator working as the CEO of Denver International Airport.
 He was previously CEO of the Los Angeles Metro, and served as the head of president Joe Biden's transportation transition team.
-In July 2022 Biden nominated Washington to serve as administrator of the Federal Aviation Administration, but Congress has delayed taking action to confirm him.
+In July 2022 Biden nominated Washington to serve as administrator of the Federal Aviation Administration, but Congress delayed taking action to confirm him over concerns about his lack of expertise in the area and Washington withdrew from the nomination on March 25, 2023.

 Early life and education

 Washington was born in the South Side of Chicago and lived in the Altgeld Gardens Homes.
 When he was 17 years old, Washington was expelled from high school and decided that the best way to get away from the place was to enlist in the United States Army.

 After twenty-four years, he had risen to the rank of Command Sergeant Major, being stationed in Fort Carson, Colorado.
 During his time in the military, he got a Bachelor of Business Administration degree at Columbia College Chicago and a Master of Management from Webster University.
 In 2000, he left the army and applied for assistant general manager of administration at the Regional Transportation District (RTD).
 Cal Marsella, the CEO, gave him the job.